Quality Assurance Program

 - Barcode automation

-- Beyond use dating (BUD) based on real time studies using stability indicating methods, container closure integrity testing (CCI), and daily process sterility testing
+- Beyond-use-dating (BUD) based on real-time data using stability indicating methods, container closure integrity (CCI) tests, and daily process sterility tests

 - Advanced personnel training and education

-CAPS’ policy is to use FDA-approved, commercially available, sterile drugs for admixing.
-In cases where FDA-approved sterile drug ingredients are not available, vendor qualification, including regulatory compliance audits, are completed for any Active Pharmaceutical Ingredients (API) used in non-sterile to sterile compounding.
-All lots of API provided by qualified vendors are tested for chemical identification, impurities, heavy metals, and endotoxin per current USP/NF standards prior to release for use in any CAPS facility.
+CAPS only uses FDA-approved, commercially available, sterile drugs for compounding when available.
+If FDA-approved sterile drug ingredients are not available or do not otherwise exist (e.g. due to FDA recognized drug shortage), vendor qualification—including regulatory compliance audits—are completed for any Active Pharmaceutical Ingredients (API) used in nonsterile to sterile compounding.
+All lots of API are tested for chemical identification, impurities, heavy metals, and endotoxins per current USP/NF standards prior to use in any CAPS facility.

-CAPS high-risk non-sterile to sterile compounding process is validated every six months through a media-fill validation in accordance with USP <797> and FDA Guidance.
-Each CAPS employee who participates in non-sterile to sterile compounding must complete a bi-annual media-fill validation.
-Once the solutions are prepared from the raw materials, they are sterilized using a cold filtration process in which they are passed through a 0.2µm pharmaceutical grade sterilizing filter into the final sterile container within an ISO Class 5 Laminar Airflow Work Station (LAFW).
+Our high-risk, nonsterile to sterile compounding process is validated every six months through a media-fill validation in accordance with USP <797> and FDA Guidance.
+Every CAPS employee who participates in nonsterile to sterile compounding must complete a bi-annual media-fill validation.
+Once the solutions are prepared from the raw materials, they are sterilized using a cold filtration process.
+This process passes the solutions through a 0.2µm pharmaceutical grade sterilizing filter into the final sterile container within an ISO Class 5 Laminar Airflow Work Station.

-All sterile solutions that are compounded from non-sterile components undergo validation testing before a CAPS facility may use the solution.
+All sterile solutions compounded from nonsterile components undergo validation testing before a CAPS facility may use the solution.
 All sterility and chemical testing procedures are validated and performed according to current USP/NF standards.
-These sterile filtered solutions are quarantined until quality assurance testing, including sterility testing, is complete as required by CAPS Standard Operating Procedures and USP <797>.
+The sterile filtered solutions are quarantined until QA testing—including sterility testing—is complete in accordance with CAPS standard operating procedures and USP <797>.

-Each batch is reviewed by a Registered Pharmacist and the on-site independent Quality Assurance personnel.
-No lot may be released for use unless all tests performed return results within specifications and the on-site independent Quality Assurance personnel has authorized the batch for release.
+Every batch is reviewed by a registered pharmacist and the on-site, independent QA personnel.
+No lot is released for use unless all tests return results within specifications and the on-site QA personnel has authorized the batch for release.

-- Yield verification, label ID verification, visual appearance
+- Yield verification, label ID verification, and visual appearance tests

-- Sterility testing using Rapid Sterility Method BacT Alert System
+- Sterility tests using the Rapid Sterility Method BacT/ALERT® System